Technology will drive the future.

 ERICA’S SOLUTION

-• Anchor Identity — building a sense of self so no single disruption destroys who you are.
+Anchor Identity — building a sense of self stable enough that no market shift or cultural pressure can redefine who you are.

 THE IMPACT